keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

+The Keptn Lifecycle Toolkit must be installed, enabled, and integrated into each cluster you want to monitor;
+it can not be installed in a separate cluster.
+This is because KLT communicates with the Kubernetes scheduler for tasks such as enforcing checks natively, stopping a deployment from proceeding when criteria are not met, and doing post-deployment evaluations, and tracing all activities of all deployment workloads on the cluster.

 Two methods are supported for installing the Keptn Lifecycle Toolkit (KLT):

 * Releases v0.7.0 and later can be installed using